THESE TERMS OF BUSINESSS INCLUDING SCHEDULE OF FEES AND CHARGES ARE VALID FROM 2ND MARCH 2023 UNTIL FURTHER NOTICE

 AUTHORISED STATUS WITH THE CENTRAL BANK OF IRELAND

-Clarity Management Ltd trading as U Consulting is regulated by the Central Bank of Ireland as an Investment Intermediary under the Investment Intermediaries Act 1995 and as an Insurance Intermediary registered under the European Communities (Insurance Distribution) Regulations, 2018.
+Clarity Management Ltd trading as U Consulting is regulated by the Central Bank of Ireland as an Investment Intermediary under the Investment Intermediaries Act 1995 and as an Insurance Intermediary registered under the European Union (Insurance Distribution) Regulations, 2018.
 The Central Bank of Ireland holds registers of regulated firms.
 Our Central Bank registration number is C122418.
 Copies of our regulatory authorisations are available on request.
 You may contact the Central Bank of Ireland on 1890 777 777 or alternatively visit their website at www.centralbank.ie to verify our credentials.

 STATUTORY CODES OF CONDUCT